BradenOSC2004/Lab2.md/README.md

 2. Command(s) to add `ubuntu` & user to group `squad`: sudo usermod -G ubuntu, sudo usermod -G bhenry
 3. Command(s) to allow `squad` to view the `ubuntu` user's home directory contents: sudo chmod 750 /home/ubuntu, sudo chgrp squad /home/ubuntu
 4. Command(s) to modify `share` to have group ownership of `squad`: sudo chgrg -R squad share
-5. Describe your tests and commands with the user account: Because of the group squad I can now look at the home directory because of it, when before I was denied.
-Additionally because of permissions given to the group, I can now add a file to it.
+5. Describe your tests and commands with the user account: Because of the group squad, I can now look at the home directory, when before I was denied.
+Additionally, because of permissions given to the group, I can now add a file to it.
-6. Describe the full set of permissions / settings that enable the user to make edits: As the user Bhenry when creating a file in the share folder, I added permission 770 which meant the user and the group could read, write, and execute files.
+6. Describe the full set of permissions / settings that enable the user to make edits: As the user Bhenry, when creating a file in the share folder, I added permission 770 which meant the user and the group could read, write, and execute files.
 Like before the permissions given in the group as well allows bhenry to make edits or add things.

 ## Part 5 Answers